NOTE: Virtual presentations available

 Rebel Odyssey: The Cruise of the CSS Shenandoah

-From October 1864 to November 1865, the CSS Shenandoah carried the Civil War to the ends of the earth through every extreme of sea and storm pursuing a perilous mission in which they succeeded spectacularly after it no longer mattered.
-Shenandoah‘s commerce-raiding cruise was a watery form of asymmetric warfare in the spirit of John Mosby, Bedford Forrest, and W. T. Sherman.
-Shenandoah visited Melbourne, Australia, stirring up an international hornets’ nest; she enjoyed a tropical Pacific island holiday as guns fell silent at Appomattox, and then invaded the north, the deep cold of the Bering Sea.
-Shenandoah fired the last gun of the conflict and set crystal waters aglow with flaming Yankee whalers.
-Months later, she limped into Liverpool.
-Captain Waddell lowered the last Confederate banner without defeat or surrender.
-The observations of these Rebels looking back from the most remote and alien surroundings imaginable, along with the viewpoints of those they encountered, provide truly unique perspectives of the Civil War.
+The Confederate commerce raider CSS Shenandoah carried the Civil War to the ends of the earth through every extreme of sea and storm pursuing a perilous mission in which they succeeded spectacularly after it no longer mattered.
+This thirteen-month, global cruise (October 1864-November 1865) was watery asymmetric warfare in the spirit of Mosby, Forrest, and Sherman.
+Rebel Americans disrupted Melbourne, Australia, enjoyed a Pacific island holiday as guns fell silent at Appomattox, and six weeks later invaded the north, the deep cold of the Bering Sea.
+Shenandoah fired the last gun of the conflict and set Arctic waters aglow with flaming Yankee whalers.
+Months later, she limped into Liverpool where Captain Waddell lowered the last Confederate banner without defeat or surrender.
 Based on the book A Confederate Biography: The Cruise of the CSS Shenandoah (Naval Institute Press, 2015).

 From Shenandoah to Seeadler: The Legacy of Civil War Commerce Raiders in WWI